bricker/guard-gradle/README.md

 ### Multi-project builds

-If you have a multi-project build, you can still use Guard:Gradle.
+If you have a multi-project build, you can still use Guard::Gradle.
 You'll need to edit your `Guardfile` slightly by adding a special `multi_project` flag and passing in the project names.
 For instance, if you have a multi-project with two projects named "Foo" and "Bar", your `Guardfile` will need to look like so:

 ```ruby
 guard :gradle, multi_project: true do